tummyfit-app/tummyfit-be/Readme.md

 ## TummyFit API Server Using Express

-This repository contains the source code for the Tummyfit Application's API Server using the ExpressJS programming language.
+This repository contains the source code for the Tummyfit Application's API Server using the ExpressJS framework & Typescript programming language.

 ## To use it, follow these steps: